Listen to this post

 This one gets an honorary mentions because it’s fairly common knowledge that rabies victims develop an intense fear of water, although it isn’t an actual fear of water.
 In the later stages of rabies, swallowing and breathing becomes difficult for patients.
 Because of this pain, they panic at the sight of liquid.
 This didn’t make the cut because it simply isn’t as scary as the others.

-Plasmodium is the protozoa that causes malaria.
+Plasmodium is the protozoa that cause malaria.
 Its behavior change is rather gluttonous, as it makes mosquitoes feed on a greater number of vectors (or animals).
-The parasites gets access to a wider playing field, and the mosquito gets more food.
+The parasites get access to a wider playing field, and the mosquito gets more food.

 There are many more mind-altering parasites out there.
 Why something like this evolved is anyone’s guess, but science must always have some ideas, simply so they can test them out.
 Richard Dawkins suggested way back in the 1980s in his book The Extended Phenotype that the behavioral changes were all because of the genes of the parasite winning over those of the host.
 This all comes back to Dawkins’ The Selfish Gene idea of all life being controlled by selfish DNA with their only motive being to make as many copies of itself.